Overview

 Modernization

-CPLib is developed using the newer C++ 17 standard and uses modern C++ syntax more frequently in its code.
+CPLib is developed using the C++ 20 standard.
 The standard library and features of modern C++ offer CPLib numerous syntactic sugars and enable fast implementation.
 Simultaneously, CPLib prioritizes utilizing the standard library instead of creating separate implementations, ensuring better compatibility with other libraries.

 CPLib also has more modernized handling of some functional details.
 For example, when an input error occurs, CPLib returns a complete input stack trace, and when reporting output to a file, it uses the more popular JSON format instead of the XML format used by Testlib.